 Global Africa Region Americas Region Asia Region European Region MedWet Continue, and if possible expand, Continue to explore donors' As 4.2.3.
 Continue to explore donors' Explore donors' interest in a the Ramsar Bureau internship interest in a Wetland for the Encourage CPs to identify interest in a Wetland for the Wetland for the Future-type programme.
-Future-type initiative for Africa. wetland management training Future-type initiative for Asia. initiative for countries in priorities. transition.
-The SAEDC to explore donors' Encourage CPs to identify interest in supporting training wetland management training activities. priorities.
-Oceania region Promote attendance in Australian Wetland Managers Training
+Future-type initiative for Africa wetland management training Future-type initiative for Asia. initiative for countries in priorities. transition.
+The SAEDC to explore donors' Encourage CPs to identify interest in supporting training wetland management training activities, and with Regional priorities.
+Coordinators opportunities for Wetland for the Future-type initiatives in other regions than the Oceania region Neotropics.
+Promote attendance in Australian Wetland Managers Training Programme by SIDS

-Programme by SIDS representatives from the region.
-Continue to encourage training projects in PNG for submission to SGF and Evian.
+representatives from the region.

+Continue to encourage training projects in PNG for submission

+to SGF and Evian.

-GENERAL OBJECTIVE 5 TO ENSURE THE CONSERVATION OF ALL SITES INCLUDED IN THE LIST OF WETLANDS OF INTERNATIONAL IMPORTANCE (RAMSAR LIST).
+TO ENSURE THE CONSERVATION OF ALL SITES INCLUDED IN THE LIST OF WETLANDS OF INTERNATIONAL IMPORTANCE (RAMSAR LIST).